needle-mirror/com.unity.entities.graphics/Documentation~/mesh_deformations.md

 2. Add the [Compute Deformation](https://docs.unity3d.com/Packages/com.unity.shadergraph@latest?subfolder=/manual/Compute-Deformation-Node.html) node to the Shader Graph.
 3. Connect the position, normal, and tangent outputs of the node to the vertex position, normal, and tangent slots in the master node respectively.
 4. Save the Shader Graph.
+5. Create a new material and assign the Shader Graph as its shader.

 ### Mesh setup